rails-engine/notifications/README.md

 And then run `bundle install`.

-Now you have notifications generator in Rails application:
+You now have a notifications generator in your Rails application:

 ```bash
 $ rails g notifications:install
 ```

-And, you can generate views, controller if you need custom them:
+You can generate views, controllers if you need to customize them:

 ```bash
 $ rails g notifications:views